WHAT TO DO IN TAURANGA

 Immerse yourself in the Bay of Plenty experience from private retreats, hot springs, quiet walks, funky brewery tours or a day exploring an island sanctuary.
 Perhaps an urban fix strolling The Promenade.
 Spend time in Mount Maunganui soaking up the sights and sounds of the Main Beach, walking up the summit, checking out the cafes, restaurants and shops.
 Enjoy Tauranga’s harbour stairs and find the street art trail for the best photo locations.

-GARDENS, PARKS & RESERVES
+GARDENS, PARKS & RESERVES IN TAURANGA

 Tauranga & Mount Maunganui offer visitors numerous green open spaces to stretch the legs.